Aliases for KCNMB3 Gene

 GeneCards Summary for KCNMB3 Gene

-KCNMB3 (Potassium Channel Subfamily M Regulatory Beta Subunit 3) is a Protein Coding gene.
-Among its related pathways are Platelet homeostasis and Hemostasis.
-GO annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNMB4.
+KCNMB3 (Potassium Calcium-Activated Channel Subfamily M Regulatory Beta Subunit 3) is a Protein Coding gene.
+Diseases associated with KCNMB3 include Epilepsy, Familial Adult Myoclonic, 4 and Familial Febrile Seizures.
+Among its related pathways are Nitric oxide stimulates guanylate cyclase and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include potassium channel regulator activity and calcium-activated potassium channel activity.
+An important paralog of this gene is ENSG00000275163.

 Regulatory subunit of the calcium activated potassium KCNMA1 (maxiK) channel.
 Modulates the calcium sensitivity and gating kinetics of KCNMA1, thereby contributing to KCNMA1 channel diversity.
 Alters the functional properties of the current expressed by the KCNMA1 channel.
 Isoform 2, isoform 3 and isoform 4 partially inactivate the current of KCNBMA.
 Isoform 4 induces a fast and incomplete inactivation of KCNMA1 channel that is detectable only at large depolarizations.
 In contrast, isoform 1 does not induce detectable inactivation of KCNMA1.
 Two or more subunits of KCNMB3 are required to block the KCNMA1 tetramer.